pfapi/pfapi/README.md

 ### Detail View: /pfapi/:handle/:id

-Path variable id can be id of an entry in the collection, id_field of the handle if defined.
+Path variable id can be id of an entry in the collection or id_field of the handle if defined.

 For example: